ericbulloch/kwmd/vulnerabilities/identification_and_authentication_failures.md

 | Utilize Secure Authentication Protocols | Ensures the use of up-to-date and secure protocols (e.g., OAuth 2.0) to manage authentication processes. |

 ## Summary

+Identity and Authentication Failures are very complex and easy to get wrong.
+Systems need to authenticate users to prove they are who they say they are.
+This means that they should have the correct password and preferably a multi-factor authentication method.
+Systems should ensure that easy passwords are not allowed.
+Passwords should use strong encryption methods so that attackers will still struggle in the event that a database is compromised.
+Sessions need to be authenticated and best practices should be followed.